microsoft/frontend-bootcamp/step1-02/demo/README.md

 It looks like the selected button isn't getting any special styles.
 Let's dig in and see why that is.

 Open up the browser inspector and target our 'all' button.
-You'll notice that the blue style is present on the list, but it is being overriden by the `border: none` above it.
+You'll notice that the blue style is present on the list, but it is being overridden by the `border: none` above it.
 This is a situation where specificity is winning out over the cascade.

 > **Cascade** states that if two selectors are equal, the lowest one on the page wins